GangadharPanda/SpringBoot-EmployeeManagement/README.md

 ```
 1. Add Maven dependency
-2. Encode the Password on Registration
+2. Encode the Password on sign up
-3. Encode the Password on Authentication
+3. Match the Password on login

-**Add Maven Dependency**
+**1. Add Maven Dependency**

 ```
 <dependency>